Backendless/ui-builder-library/components/bl-alert/README.md

 ## Demo

-View an example of how to install this component and how it works in your UI here: [Arcade URL](https://app.arcade.software/share/VKYqQJggd6WmFm87fq22).
+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/VKYqQJggd6WmFm87fq22).

 ## Properties